gigascience/gigadb-website/gigadb/app/tools/files-url-updater/README.md

 $ cp config/params.php.example config/params.php
 ```

-Doing the above is enough to get started with testing: Specifying the DB password is not necessary for running the command line tool
+Specifying the DB password is not necessary for running the command line tool
 against the local database spun up above.
 It is not necessary for running the tests either.